-On trials of all types, the neural representation of direction in the VOT was robust during the delay period prior to the "relevance cue" (TR 6 in Figure 5).
+On trials of all types, the neural representation of direction in the VOT was robust during the delay period prior to the relevance cue (TR 6 in Figure 5).

 Unbound condition, Direction relevance cue.
-The reconstructions of the direction of the sample that would become the PMI (Figure 5A) and of the sample that would become the UMI (Figure 5B) were both robust during the TRs leading up to and immediately following Priority Cue 1 (TR 11), with statistically comparable reconstructions from the data collapsed across TR 9, TR 10, and TR 11 (twotailed, p = .69).
+The reconstructions of the direction of the sample that would become the PMI (Figure 5A) and of the sample that would become the UMI (Figure 5B) were both robust during the TRs leading up to and immediately following priority cue l (TR 11), with statistically comparable reconstructions from the data collapsed across TRs 9, 10, and 11 (two-tailed, p=.69).

-Once Priority Cue 1 designated one item to be the PMI and the other to be the UMI, the amplitude of the reconstructions diverged markedly.
-IEM of the PMI produced robust delay period reconstructions from TR 12 through TR 15, with the reconstruction strengthening across the delay preceding Probe 1 (slope = 0.039, p <.05).
-For IEM of the UMI, in contrast, the amplitude of the 0° channel declined significantly from TR 12 to TR 15 (slope = -0.069, p < .001), and no reconstructions were reliable from TR 13 to TR 16.
-Indeed, the output of the channels near 0° channel dropped below that of flanking channels, although this trend toward a significantly "negative" channel tuning function did not achieve significance when the data were collapsed across TR 13, TR 14, and TR 15 (two-tailed, p = .27).
-Finally, statistical comparisons confirmed that reconstructions of the PMI were higher in amplitude than those of the UMI (signal from both collapsed across TR 13 through TR 15, onetailed, p < .0001).
+Once priority cue 1 designated one item to be the PMI and the other to be the UMI, the amplitude of the reconstructions diverged markedly.
+IEM of the PMI produced robust delay-period reconstructions from TR 12 through TR 15, with the reconstruction strengthening across the delay preceding probe 1 (slope = .039, p<.05).
+For IEM of the UMI, in contrast, the amplitude of the 0° channel declined significantly from TR 12 to TR 15 (slope =-.069, p<.001), and no reconstructions were reliable from TRs 13-16.
+Indeed, the output of the channels near 0° channel dropped below that of flanking channels, although this trend toward a significantly "negative" channel tuning function did not achieve significance when the data were collapsed across TRs 13, 14, 15 (two-tailed, p=0.27).
+Finally, statistical comparisons confirmed that reconstructions of the PMI were higher in amplitude than those of the UMI (signal from both collapsed across TRs 13 through 15, one-tailed, p < .0001).